 St Johnstone and Hibernian face off in Saturday’s Scottish Cup final at Hampden.

-Here the PA news agency takes a look at the Perth side’s route to the final.
+Here PA news agency takes a look at their route to the final.

 Third Round – Queen of the South 1 Hibs 3

 Christian Doidge grabbed a double as Hibs eased through at Palmerston Park.
 Martin Boyle added a third midway through the second half before Queen’s on-loan Rangers defender James Maxwell struck with a late consolation effort for the hosts.

 Manager Ross said: “We are a very good team and we have shown that over the course of the season.
 It is a pleasing night and we scored some good goals.
 Christian is in a good place at the moment and it was also a good finish from Martin Boyle as well.”

 Boyle grabbed a double while Doidge was also back on the scoresheet as the capital outfit made light work of dispatching the Blues from the competition, with striker Kevin Nisbet also getting in on the act at Stair Park.

 Ross was delighted to see his three frontmen continue their hot streak in front of goal, saying: “When you look at the amount of goals the three of them have contributed, they are all in double figures, which is terrific.
 They are all on good form at this stage of the season, which is great.”

 Quarter final – Hibs 2 Motherwell 2 (Hibs win 4-2 on pens)